 Throughout America, in both secular and sacred settings, you will find countless “Ebenezer” remembrance stones scattered across the land, though in our generation, we use more advanced “stones” such as plaques, statues, gravestones, monuments, or even at times, large buildings to commemorate, or remember, special people, places, or events from our past.

 Over the last 175+ years, the good people of Johnson County, Iowa have established many such Ebenezers – remembrance “stones” that have been placed here and there with the hope that when you and I see them, we will stop and remember the person, event, or story that lies behind the monument we’re looking at.
-Allow me now to give you twelve such examples…
+Allow me now to give you a healthy selection of such examples…

 In telling you about this next Ebenezer, allow me to share the words of Iowa historian Benjamin Shambaugh…

 Almost immediately after Chauncey Swan chose the location for Iowa City, the difficult work of surveying and platting of the new city began.
 Iowa City, in 1839, was laid out within one-square-mile, with Capitol Square, of course, being the focal point, sitting atop a grassy hill overlooking the Iowa River.
-After the surveying was completed and the map drawn up (see below), the good people of Iowa City placed a limestone monument at the southeastern corner of the city.
+After the surveying was completed and the map drawn up (see below), the good people of Iowa City placed a large limestone marker at the very southeastern corner of the city – today’s 331 Summit Street (corner of Summit & Court Streets) – the key starting point for the 1839 survey.

-There are four different “remembrances” located within Old Capitol…
+Click here to read more about the Old Stone Capitol.
+There are five different “remembrances” located within Old Capitol…

 Camp Pope, established in August 1862 on land next to Ralston Creek, north of the Mississippi and Missouri Railroad, bordered on the west by present day Summit Street, on the east by Oakland Avenue and on the north by Seymour Avenue.
 The southern boundary of the camp extended beyond the tracks, to Governor Kirkwood’s house on Wyoming Road (today Kirkwood Avenue) and that that portion of the camp was used as a parade ground.
 It may be that the land for the camp was owned and donated for that purpose by Samuel Kirkwood.